Meditation for Grief and Anxiety

 Just catch yourself when you start to think negative thoughts and try and turn them around.
 Try to find the positive in every day.
 Try and find small things to be grateful for.
 You will find that this habit will lift your spirits in a while and make it easier to cope with your grief.

 Here are a few easy relaxation techniques to get you started:

 Lie on the floor face up with your palms upwards.
 Cover yourself with a blanket if it's cold.
 Make sure there is nice subdued lighting.
 (If you can't reach the floor easily you can do this lying on top of your bed, or sitting comfortably).

-Put on some music – see here for some suggestions for relaxation and meditation music - something very calm and relaxing.
+Put on some music - something very calm and relaxing.

 Take a few deep breaths.
 Fill your abdomen and then your ribs with air.
 Count three as you breathe in and three as you breathe out.
 Watch as your breathing becomes slower and more relaxed.